 Impact of Plastic on Seabirds of Lord Howe Island

 In 2000 Ian began to notice that something was not right in the Flesh footed shearwater (Muttonbird) colonies on Lord Howe Island.
 He was finding skeletons of these iconic birds with ribcages full of plastic.
 Raising awareness through public lectures and magazine stories since then has been a passion.
-In 2005, with other researchers from the then NSW Department of Environment, he carried out the first science research to establish how widespread the issue was for Flesh Footed shearwaters.
+In 2005, with other researchers from the then NSW Department of Environment, he carried out the first science research to establish how widespread the issue was for Flesh-footed shearwaters.
 In that year 79 percent of FFS chicks contained some plastic.
 Ian is continuing this research each year with Dr. Jennifer Lavers to monitor the issue.
-Keep following this page for updates.

 Rodent Eradication for Lord Howe Island